Yer1k/Song_Recommender/README.md

 To build on our exisiting recommendation system, we will incorporate the following 4 steps into this project:
 1. Building out a song similarity recommender based on artist
-2. Building out a song similarity recommender based on song characteristics/features
-3. Testing all components
+2. Testing all components
-4. Combining into a single song recommendation system
+3. Combining into a single song recommendation system

 Below is an illustrative flow chart depicting how our future work will be integrating into our existing system: